Pavana-p/awstesting1/README.md

 **IMPORTANT**
 Always run build.sh from the root of project directory.

-The script compiles the project's classes, pack the necessary files into the web archive, and then attempts to copy the WAR file to ``/Library/Tomcat`` for local testing.
+The script compiles the project's classes, pack the necessary files into web archive, and then attempts to copy the WAR file to ``/Library/Tomcat`` for local testing.
 If you installed Tomcat to another location, change the path in ``build.sh``:

 	if [ -d "/path/to/Tomcat/webapps" ]; then
 	  cp ROOT.war /path/to/Tomcat/webapps